Greens. Leafy greens. Full of anti-oxidants, vitamins and minerals. But these nutrients are not available unless they are cooked.

 Goitrogens occur in plants from the cruciferous family like cabbage, broccoli, kale and cabbage.
 Here is a more comprehensive list of goitrogens.

-The solution is to cook the greens and never eat them raw.
+The solution is to cook the greens.
 Greens are super good for you – just make sure they are cooked.

 Oxalates also occur in green leafy vegetables, especially spinach.
 Find our more about how oxalates can affect your health here.
-Oxalates may also be reducing somewhat when cooked.
+Oxalates may also be reduced somewhat when cooked.

 This recipe uses greens as a base for a main dish when you add some form of protein on top.
 It is also good as a simple side dish.